pinselimo/Pythas/docs/source/misc.rst

 The source code of *Pythas* is split among multiple repositories:

 * The `main repository <https://github.com/pinselimo/Pythas>`_ contains the Python source handling all the interaction with the Python runtime system.
-* `Pythas-FFI <https://github.com/pinselimo/Pythas-FFI>`_ contains the backend responsible for parsing Haskell modules and transpiling them into FFI exports.
+* `Pythas-FFI <https://github.com/pinselimo/Pythas-FFI>`_ contains the back end responsible for parsing Haskell modules and transpiling them into FFI exports.
 * `Pythas-Types <https://github.com/pinselimo/Pythas-Types>`_ defines the custom Haskell types required to exchange nested data types in between the two languages.
 Their Python equivalents are defined in ``pythas.types``.
 * `C-structs <https://github.com/pinselmo/cstructs-in-haskell>`_ is a Haskell package for variably typed, correctly aligned C structs.